zheksoon/snapdrag/README.md

 ```
 </details>

 Here we have `onDragMove` and `onDragEnd` callbacks that control the color of the draggable square.
-When there is a drop target over the cursor (so `dropTargets.length > 0`), we get the color from the first drop target's `data` field.
+When there is a drop target under the cursor (so `dropTargets.length > 0`), we get the color from the first drop target’s data field.

-The `DroppableSquare.tsx` is mostly the same, but we add the `data` there and remove color matching logic for convenience:
+The `DroppableSquare.tsx` is mostly the same, but we add the data there and remove color matching logic for convenience:

 <details>
   <summary><b>DroppableSquare.tsx</b></summary>